UrijHoruzij/create-gulp-template/doc/posts/html-stylus-javascript.md

+---
+title: HTML5 Stylus JavaScript
+description: This is the first post on my blog
+tags: post
+layout: layouts/post.njk
+---

-# HTML5-SASS-JavaScript — Gulp build
+# HTML5-Stylus-JavaScript — Gulp build

 > Gulp 4 is used